Got something to say? Want to respond to a letter? Don't forget to mention the title of the article

 We hope to repeat the event again next year on the last Sunday in September (28 September 2025).
 It has so far been a lucky day for us weatherwise.

 Again, many thanks to all who helped and all who attended.
-We raised a total of £696.92 for the East Anglian Air Ambulance charity.
+To date, we have raised a total of £696.92 for the East Anglian Air Ambulance charity.

 Steve Capel, Reepham